Ninetalesgh/dndcampaign/vault/dm/monsters.md

 - **Senses**: [Darkvision *(18m)*](game_rules.md#advanced-rules#darkvision), passive perception 12
 - **Languages**: Ignan, Terran
 - **Traits**:
    - **Molten Repair**.
-If the mephit would take any fire damage, it instead takes no damage and regains a number of hit points equal to the fire damage dealt.
+If the mephit would take any fire damage, it instead takes no damage and regains a number of HP equal to the fire damage dealt.
    - **Mirror Dweller**.
 The mephit may spend half its movement to pass through a Medium or larger reflective surface within 1 *(1.5m)*, entering or exiting an extradimensional mirrorspace resembling the space reflected in the surface.
    If a mirrored surface containing the mephit ceases to be reflective, the mephit is expelled into the nearest unoccupied space.
    - **Death Burst**.
 When the mephit dies, it explodes in a burst of glass in a 10 foot radius.
 Each creature in the area must succeed on a DC 11 DEX Save or take 5 (2d4) slashing damage and have glass shards embedded in its flesh.